 In recognition of their national importance, all mangrove areas in Tanzania have been designated as forest reserves since the 1930s (Taylor et al., 2003).
 A National Mangrove Management Plan was drawn up in 1991 for the protection and management of the mangrove forests of Tanzania (Semesi, 1992), but the capacity to effectively enforce their protection has remained far from reach and mangrove forests continue to be exploited as cheap sources of wood and forest land for other uses by impoverished rural communities who depend on the mangroves for their subsistence (Mangora, 2011).
 Traditional and community-based forest management practices are emerging as appropriate alternatives to state control and institutional arrangement for ensuring sustainable management of forest resources.
-Nonetheless, community-based management has not yet been robustly implemented for mangroves and other coastal resources in Tanzania (but see Verheij et al., 2004).
-Policy failure, weak or dysfunctional state institutions, along with a lack of participatory awareness and selfcommitment have been suggested as culprits behind the ongoing decline and deterioration of mangrove resources in Tanzania (Mangora, 2011).
+Nonetheless, community-based management has not yet been robustly implemented for mangroves and other coastal "At least 60% (>57,000 ha) of all mangroves in Tanzania are within protected areas..."

+resources in Tanzania (but see Verheij et al., 2004).
+Policy failure, weak or dysfunctional state institutions, along with a lack of participatory awareness and self-commitment have been suggested as culprits behind the ongoing decline and deterioration of mangrove resources in Tanzania (Mangora, 2011).